radin6262/RustyOs/README.md

 # RustyOS

+> This Project is discontinued. i honestly rage quit because i absouletely could not make the xhci driver work

 RustyOS is a lightweight hobby operating system written in Rust.

-a simple modern uefi hobby operating system

-> This Project is discontinued. i honestly rage quit because i absouletely could not make the xhci driver work
 <!--## Version Logs
 Version logs will contain changlogs and deprecation notices.
 [Click Me](versionlogs.md) to go version logs-->